kaopanboonyuen/panboonyuen_professional_website/content/courses/2025-12-30-LeetCode-Interview-Foundations/cs101-lc03-python-recap.md

 ## 🚨 Common Interview Mistakes

-❌ Overcomplicating
-❌ Ignoring edge cases
-❌ Forgetting time complexity
-❌ Writing unreadable code
+❌ Writing code before thinking
+❌ Ignoring complexity
+❌ Using wrong container
+❌ Overengineering simple logic

 ---

-## 🏁 Final Interview Advice
+## 🏁 Final Takeaway

-> Python interviews are not about syntax.
+> Python interviews are not about Python.
+>
-> They are about **how you think**.
+> They are about **structured thinking**.

-If you master:
+If you can:

+* Count primes
-* Containers
+* Track frequencies
-* Loops
+* Control indices
-* Functions
+* Design functions
-* Classes
+* Choose containers wisely
-* Vectors & matrices

-You are **interview-ready**.
+You are **ready for real interviews**.

 ---

-## 🎉 Congratulations

-This chapter alone covers:

-* CS fundamentals
-* LeetCode readiness
-* AI mathematical intuition
-* Clean software design

-You’re officially dangerous now 😄🔥